 |Landlords||Credit report: Yes, landlords use credit reports to help them determine whether to rent to a person and how large a security deposit to request.||Credit score: Maybe, depending on the landlord.
 Larger management companies or landlords are more likely to pay the cost to get credit scores versus smaller landlords.|

-Sources: FICO; Experian; Federal Trade Commission; John Ulzheimer, credit expert at Credit Sesame
+Sources: FICO; Experian; Federal Trade Commission; John Ulzheimer, president of consumer education at Credit Sesame